 Code of Conduct

-Blackstone Resources and its Board of Directors are dedicated to the fair and ethical treatment of its employees, consultants and the communities that surround them.
-For more information on our policies, please see the codes and ethic documentation listed below.
+Blackstone Resources and its Board of Directors are committed to treating its employees, consultants and the communities around them fairly and ethically.
+For more information on our policies, see the Codes and Ethical Documents listed below.

 - the approval of the Code by the Board and senior management;

 - compliance with relevant laws;

 - occupational health & safety;